 - The environmental impact assessments for the two projects did not consider the cumulative environmental impacts of both dams being built, despite this being required in Peru’s legal framework.
 This was not flagged by authorities at the time.
 Importantly, the Ministry of Environment has yet to develop a standardized method for companies to evaluate cumulative impacts.
 The Peruvian Society for Environmental Law urges Peru’s Ministry of Environment to develop guidelines for assessing cumulative impacts of infrastructure projects, and for Senace, the authority that evaluates environmental impact assessments, to prioritize this issue in its revision processes.

-- The economic and energy rationale for the Veracruz and Chadin II dams to be built is no longer viable.
-Peru has an oversupply of energy and the Peruvian government has cancelled an earlier call for energy from large hydroelectric power plants.
+The economic and energy rationale for the Veracruz and Chadin II dams to be built is no longer viable.
+Peru has an oversupply of electricity and the Peruvian government has cancelled an earlier call for energy from large hydroelectric power plants.
 Enel, the company behind Veracruz, has openly announced that it is moving away from mega-dam projects because of high socio-environmental costs and long construction times.
-Despite this, Enel has appealed the expiration of the Veracruz dam contract, claiming force majeure.
-The Peruvian Society for Environmental Law urges Enel to cancel the contract, in line with the company’s public statements on sustainability, and walk away from the project.
+Recently, Enel has sent an official letter to the Peruvian government stating their interest to cancel their contract.
+The Peruvian Society for Environmental Law urges the Peruvian government to respond to their request and cancel the contract.

 Decisions on Peru’s national energy policy require a careful understanding of the country’s energy needs, the availability of new energy-generating technology, and the environmental and social costs of infrastructure projects.
 Thousands of local and indigenous peoples depend on Peru’s pristine, wild ecosystems, so the nation must make decisions about using its natural resources in a way that ensures development is sustainable and based on sound public participation processes.